 Having found a way to battle my insomnia, I decided to watch the Twilight movies instead.
 I thought maybe the visual element would compensate for the lacklustre prose.

 The result?
 I was neither impressed nor captivated.
 Not even as a writer/producer looking for clues as to a hit production.
-The look, the feel, the pace, the director’s general approach, the acting, the setting, the music, the cinematography and shot selection — they all fell short.
+The look, the feel, the pace, the director’s general approach, the acting, the setting, the music, the cinematography and shot selection — all of them fell short.

-In fact there’s so many things wrong with Twilight, it feels retarded.
+There are so many things wrong with Twilight, it feels challenged.
 Or is it a genial scam?

-In fact there are so many things wrong with Twilight, it feels retarded.
+To be blunt, there are so many things wrong with Twilight, it feels challenged.

 Or is it a genial scam?
-I mean, it’s robbing people’s money while they look the other way.
-It’s totally taking the piss.
-No, I don’t mean the stuff that’s usually wrong with movies, such as invented gadgets that don’t make any sense, or the loose and convenient plot points that magically link up the holes in film story lines.
+I mean, it’s taking people’s money while they look the other way.
+It’s taking the piss.
+I’m not referring to the usual ‘wrong’ stuff, like invented gadgets that don’t make any sense, or the loose and convenient plot points that magically link up the holes in film story lines.
 It’s the movies, after all, not academia.

-Warning: it involves the symbolic representation of a social activity that is considered gross (and illegal in most countries) giving romance a whole new meaning of weird.
+Warning: it involves the symbolic representation of a social activity (hint hint! where the problem lies!) that’s considered gross (and illegal in most countries) giving romance a whole new meaning of weird.

 See what I mean?